 The Profit on Inventory creates a deferred tax asset.
 The logic takes care of this as well.

 Since this elimination directly impacts the income statement at gross margin, it’s of particular interest to group management so the solution depends on the requirements of management and the auditors.

 In the next post I’ll cover the elimination of profit on fixed assets.

-If you need help with consolidation-related issues with HFM, FCCS, OneStream or CCH Tagetik, don’t hesitate to contact me or my inlumi colleagues near you.
+If you need help with consolidation-related issues with HFM, FCCS, OneStream or CCH Tagetik, don’t hesitate to contact us.